Tuesday, May 12, 2009

 symposium

 After the symposium on Tuesday we went to Anibal's for our last bonfire.
 Periodically throughout the semester Anibal, our course coordinator, would have get togethers on his family farm.
 Sometimes to work on his house (which he was building at the same time as being our coordinator AND being in school in San Jose), other times just to play.
 So this was it.
 Hot dogs and marshmallows, beers, climbing around a half built houses and being silly.
 Almost the entire gorup was there, along with a few of our professors, and I really, really couldn't have had a better group of people to have this experience with.
 Matt mentioned this in his blog, but the group dynamic of a pilot program requires something unique from each person, and our group had something really special.
-OUr relationships with our professors, as well, were way above the call of duty for them, and I appreciate all of it.
+Our relationships with our professors, as well, were way above the call of duty for them, and I appreciate all of it.
 I'll really miss this.

 bofire